This is not two checkout pages. It is one door.

 How to Decide

-Choose Motley Fool Epic if:
+Choose Motley Fool Epic (and use more than RB) if:

-- You have $50,000+ to invest and can allocate across multiple strategies
+- You have $50,000+ and can fund more than one sleeve

-- You want to follow one clear investment thesis rather than four
+- You want one thesis, not four

 The Bottom Line